 Paul Emiljanowicz manages Participedia, the largest database documenting democratic innovations from around the world.
 To prevent reproducing coloniality, Paul writes, we must commit to expanding our knowledge about democracy and recognising the experiences and knowledges of all peoples

-Paul's work is published in Postcolonial Studies [forthcoming], Third World Quarterly, Interventions, Small Axe, Democratization and Routledge, as well as in popular media outlets such as Africa is a Country and The Conversation.
-He is also completing a major manuscript under a University Press.
+Paul's work has been published in the Journal of Curriculum and Pedagogy, Postcolonial Studies, Third World Quarterly, Interventions, Small Axe, Democratization, Routledge and Sage, as well as in popular media outlets such as Africa is a Country and The Conversation.

 We use cookies to ensure that we give you the best experience on our website.
 If you continue to use this site we will assume that you are happy with it.